Charles Chapin: Wife's murder

-Chapin's career in New York newspapers came to an end in September 1918 when, dogged by illness and debt, and concerned for his increasingly fragile wife of 38 years, he shot and killed his spouse while she was sleeping.
+Chapin's career in New York newspapers came to an end in September 1918 when, dogged by illness and debt, and concerned for his increasingly fragile wife of 38 years, he shot and killed his spouse while she was sleeping at the Cumberland Hotel on 54th and Broadway (now known as the Ameritania).
 News of the shooting shocked many of the newsman's colleagues.
 "They had known he would be involved in a murder some day," as Andy Logan wrote, "but had always assumed he would be the victim."
 Although he had apparently intended to commit suicide himself following the murder, the famous editor was instead arrested, convicted of the shooting, and sent to Sing Sing prison for a term of 20 years to life.
 There he wrote a memoir and became renowned for the rose garden he cultivated in the grounds, acquiring the nickname of "The Rose Man."

-Chapin edited the prison newspaper, The Star of Hope at Sing Sing for a short time.
+Chapin was offered the job as editor of the prison newspaper Sing Sing Bulletin by the prison's warden.
+The paper excelled under his leadership, and earned praise from several mainstream newspapers, gathering significant publicity for both Chapin and the prison.
+Disliking the attention, the New York prison system ordered the paper to be discontinued.
+Chapin later commented that he "made his prison newspaper so popular that it choked to death on its own popularity."